Payment Options

 www.aaha.org/your-pet/pet-insurance/how-do-i-choose-the-right-pet-insurance/

-Financial stress is never easy for anyone—pet owners, pets, or veterinarians.
+Financial stress is never easy for anyone—pet owners, pets, or veterinary staff.
 That’s why having a financial backup plan, can make a huge difference.
 With a solid plan in place, you can focus less on finances and more on being there for your pet when they need you the most.

-- Credit: If you have access to a credit card or line of credit, this may be a viable solution to cover unexpected vet costs if you don't have immediate funds available.
+- Credit Card: If you have access to a credit card or line of credit, this may be a viable solution to cover unexpected vet costs if you don't have immediate funds available.
+See if you can get approved for care credit today.

 - Family Assistance: Pets depend on us for their care, but sometimes we need to lean on loved ones.
 Asking family or friends for a one-time loan (with a clear repayment plan) may be uncomfortable, but it may help bridge the financial gap.

-Financial stress is never easy for anyone—pet owners, pets, or veterinarians.
+Financial stress is never easy for anyone—pet owners, pets, or veterinary staff.
 That’s why having a financial backup plan, can make a huge difference.
 With a solid plan in place, you can focus less on finances and more on being there for your pet when they need you the most.